terrabitz/QuackTest/README.md

 ## Building

-Optionally, you can also use build binaries precompiled for your target environment.
+Optionally, you can also use build or use binaries precompiled for your target environment.
 This is especially useful if you want to deploy QuackTest onto a fresh environment, without needing to install all its dependencies.
 You can make these using the included `build_dist.py`